d8corp/innet/README.md

 ## Framework
 [innet](#) is a **library**.
-You can include it into any project and start using without preprocessing and limits.
+You can include it into any project and start using without rocket science.

 [innetjs](https://www.npmjs.com/package/innetjs) is a **framework**.
 Run the next commands, and get all you need to develop with